Volodymyr0587/Learning-Notes-CLI/README.md

 - 📂 Clean, predictable folder structure
 - 🧱 Markdown notes with a consistent template
 - 🎥 First-class support for YouTube-based learning
+- 📋 List topics and notes across different sections
+- 👀 View all notes within a specific topic
 - ✏️ Open notes immediately in your editor
 - 🔧 Editor is configurable (VS Code by default)
 - 🚫 Safe by default (no overwriting existing notes)